By Jo Blitz Escotal

 3. CONFIDENTIALITY AGREEMENTS: Has the execution of properly signed confidentiality agreements been verified before proprietary and/or sensitive information is disclosed, in any form, to individuals outside the organization?

-4. PHYSICAL SECURITY: Are buildings, paper records, and sensitive IT resources (e.g., computer and network equipment, storage media, and wiring closets) within them properly secured from unauthorized access, tampering, damage, and/or theft by an intruder with malicious intent?
+4. PHYSICAL SECURITY: Are there comprehensive business security systems in place to deter any and all criminal activity as well as keep all company resources secure?
+Are buildings, paper records, and sensitive IT resources (e.g., computer and network equipment, storage media, and wiring closets) properly secured from unauthorized access, tampering, damage, and/or theft by an intruder with malicious intent?
+Do you have on-site guards who can respond quickly if the security alarm goes off or intrusion takes place?
+You can also provide wireless communication devices to guards to contact each other if any issue arises in office premises during non-operational hours (click here to know more).

 5. RESPONSE PLAN: Does the organization have a documented and frequently tested business resumption plan for critical computer system and associated office support infrastructure that includes frequent system backups, off-site data backup storage, emergency notification, replacement IT and office resources, alternate facilities, and detailed recovery procedures?